The classic chromatography experiment is always surprising! Did you know you can separate black into different colors? Read on to see how!

 Capillary action is ability of liquid to flow against gravity through other materials.
 In this project water and ink moves through the fibers of the paper towel or coffee filter until all the fibers are fully saturated (or until you remove it from the liquid).
 If you allow the towel or filter to sit in the water for a long period of time eventually all the ink will move to the ends of the filter or towel.

-This project is included in our Classic Science Activity Cards here.
+This chromatography experiment is included in our Classic Science Activity Cards here.
 If you enjoyed it check out the cards for 9 more ideas!